 - Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
-This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to N (Neutral).
+This may deplete power assist, requiring increased brake pedal force. - 2.
+Shift the vehicle to N (Neutral).
 This can be done while the vehicle is moving.
 After shifting to N (Neutral) firmly apply the brakes and steer the vehicle to a safe location. - Come to a complete stop.
 Shift to P (Park).
-Turn the ignition to LOCK/OFF. - 4.
+Hold button until ignition is off. - 4.
 Set the parking brake.
 SEE PARKING BRAKE

-If the vehicle cannot be pulled over, and must be shut off while driving, turn the ignition to ACC/ ACCESSORY.
+If the vehicle cannot be pulled over, and must be shut off while driving, set the ignition button to ACC/ ACCESSORY.